 War veteran’s SASSA grant

-This is a SASSA grant available to those aged over 60 that are registered disabled and have fought in the Second World War or the Korean War.
+This is a SASSA grant available to those over 60 that are registered disabled and have fought in the Second World War or the Korean War.
 The means test thresholds and amounts paid are the same as for the Grants for Older Persons.

-- must be resident in South Africa;
+- live in South Africa;

 Disability SASSA grant